 Connect with The Next Generation of Art Lovers

 The Los Angeles County Museum of Art (LACMA) uses social media to make their collections more accessible to everyone.
-By leveraging the power of modern social media platforms like SnapChat, LACMA has found a new way to get young people excited about art.
+By leveraging the power of modern social media platforms like TikTok and SnapChat, LACMA has found a new way to get young people excited about art.